The cosmic web's Lyman-$\alpha$ glow at $z \approx 2.5$; hydrodynamic models, dust, and wide-field, narrow-band detection: Introduction

 \cite{Umehata2019} detect rest-frame ultraviolet Lyman-$\alpha$ emission from multiple filaments extending over one megaparsec between galaxies within the SSA 22 proto-cluster at a redshift of 3.1, measured at a surface brightness level $\sim 10^{-19}$ erg s$^{-1}$ cm$^{-2}$ arcsec$^{-2}$.
-They report star formation and AGN activity within that structure and speculate that the ionising radiation from such sources excites nearby filamentary Lyman-$\alpha$ emission. \cite{Tornotti2025ApJL} report Lyman-$\alpha$ emission measurements coming from 19 distinct regions embedded in a $\sim 5$ Mpc (comoving) section of a cosmic web filament at redshift 4.0.
+They report star formation and AGN activity within that structure and speculate that the ionising radiation from such sources powers nearby filamentary Lyman-$\alpha$ emission. \cite{Tornotti2025ApJL} report Lyman-$\alpha$ emission measurements coming from 19 distinct regions embedded in a $\sim 5$ Mpc (comoving) section of a cosmic web filament at redshift 4.0.
 The 19 regions detected emit Lyman-$\alpha$ photons with surface brightnesses spanning the range $1 - 5 \times 10^{-19}$ erg s$^{-1}$ cm$^{-2}$ arcsec$^{-2}$. \cite{Tornotti2025NatAs} report the detection of cosmic web emission connecting two quasar-host galaxies at a redshift of $z \approx 3.22$ in the {\it MUSE Ultra Deep Field} \citep{Fossati2019}.

-Lyman-$\alpha$ forest intensity forecasting was explored almost 40 years ago \citep{Hogan1987,Gould1996}.
-A theoretical model for the detection of Lyman-$\alpha$ emission is developed in \cite{Byrohl2023}, computing the summed emission from discrete Lyman-$\alpha$ emitters, halos, blobs (LABs), and cosmic web filaments.
-Prospects for detecting Lyman-$\alpha$ emission from the large-scale cosmic web have been re-visited using both narrow-band (13 nm) \citep{Renard2021} and broad-band \citep{Renard2024} photometric measurements, cross-correlated with Lyman-$\alpha$ absorption forest data.
+Predictions of emission from the Lyman-$\alpha$ forest were explored almost 40 years ago \citep{Hogan1987,Gould1996}.
+A theoretical model for the detection of Lyman-$\alpha$ emission is developed in \cite{Byrohl2023}, computing the summed emission from discrete Lyman-$\alpha$ emitters (also see \cite{Khoraminezhad2025}), halos, blobs (LABs), and cosmic web filaments.
+Prospects for detecting Lyman-$\alpha$ emission from the large-scale cosmic web have been revisited using both 13 nm filters \citep{Renard2021}, and broad-band \citep{Renard2024} photometric measurements, cross-correlated with Lyman-$\alpha$ absorption forest data, and most recently by \cite{Liu2025}.
 These recent studies indicate that survey data from the Dark Energy Spectroscopic Instrument (DESI) are close to anticipated detection thresholds.
 Other relevant studies include \cite{Furlanetto2003,Cantalupo2005,Silva2016,Witstok2021,Byrohl2021}.